crispinprojects/speakingcalendar/README.md

 ### Building on Debian 12 Bookworm

 Debian 12 Bookworm uses GTK4.8.
-The Speaking Calendar source code has been developed using GTK4.14 (Fedora 40) and so it will not compile using GTK4.8 without making a number of changes (see code notes below).
+The Speaking Calendar source code has been developed using GTK4.14 (Fedora 40) and so it will not compile using GTK4.8 without making a number of changes to the source code (see code notes below).
 Debian testing (Trixie) is the current development state of the next stable Debian distribution.
 According to the [Debian GTK4 tracker](https://tracker.debian.org/pkg/gtk4) Trixie currently has GTK4.12 in its repositories.
 Debian experimental is using GTK4.14.
 Speaking Calendar code will most likely compile using Debian testing and experimental but I have not tried this.

 To determine which version of GTK4 is running on a Debian system use the following terminal command.